acend/helm-basics-training/content/en/docs/07/02_database.md

 sectionnumber: 7.2
 ---

 In this lab we are going to create the templates that are necessary to deploy a MariaDB database as a backend to our `example-web-python` application.
-Before we start creating those templates we want to have a look at a couple of best practices.
+Before we start editing those templates we want to have a look at a couple of best practices.

 ## Resource names